 You can read more about these, get all the tips and the recipe here.

 Kids absolutely love these merengue kisses.
 They are crunchy, sweet and pure melt-in-your-mouth goodness.
 I love that they can be adapted to fit every theme.
 I had made them for our Trolls Poppy Party too where they were Cloud Guy’s “sweet clouds”.
 Follow this link for the full recipe and my best tips.

-My kids LOVE these!
-Popped popcorn with coloured white chocolate which makes them both salty and sweet, crunchy and soft.
-They may look slightly too weird for some people, but they are really good and so addictive.
-Am adding the recipe and the steps to follow soon.
+My kids LOVE these rainbow popcorn!
+It’s simply popped popcorn with coloured white chocolate which makes them both salty and sweet, crunchy and soft.
+They may look slightly too weird for some people, but they are really very tasty and so addictive.
+I am adding the recipe and the steps to follow soon.

 Unicorn Cake -a must for a Unicorn Party

-And of course a Unicorn Cake.
-This is a simple chocolate cake with chocolate ganache covered with fondant and piped buttercream.
+A Unicorn Party is not complete without a Unicorn Cake.
+This is a rich chocolate cake with chocolate ganache covered with fondant and piped buttercream.
 The “hair” goes all the way down the back.
 Unfortunately I failed to take a photo of this.